The difference between saving or losing a limb often comes down to receiving optimal wound care.

 - Gauze hydrogel, hydrocolloid, foam, transparent film, calcium alginates, chemical debriding agents, growth factors, compression dressings, and biological dressings.

-How do I know if I should see a doctor for a wound?
+Should I see a doctor for my wound?

 How are open wounds treated?